predrag-jovicic/custom-controls-angular/README.md

 ## Checkbox

 A label which is located above a checkbox can be customized.
-Specify it by setting **labelText** property in the parent component.
+Specify it by setting **labelText** attribute in the parent html.
+Example of html:

+    <app-customcheckbox [labelText]="'Custom checkbox'" formControlName="checkboxCustom"></app-customcheckbox>

 You can set the inital value for the checkbox regular way by using reactive or template-driven forms.
-Example of html:

-    <app-customcheckbox [labelText]="labelText" formControlName="checkboxCustom"></app-customcheckbox>
+    this.mainForm = this.fb.group({
+      textualField : '',
+      checkboxCustom : false,
+      dropdownListCustom : null
+    });

 ## Dropdown list

 To specify the items of a dropdown list set **items** property in the parent component.
 Use **DropdownListItem** as a template for dropdown list items.
-Set **required** property to true or false in html of the parent component or use reactive or template-driven form way to apply basic requirement validation.
+Set **required** attribute to true or false in html of the parent component or use reactive or template-driven form way to apply basic requirement validation.
+To customize the label of the dropdown item, set attribute **dropdownListLabel** to any string value.
 Example of html:

-    <app-customdropdownlist [required]="false" formControlName="dropdownListCustom" [items]="items"></app-customdropdownlist>
+    <app-customdropdownlist [required]="false" [dropdownListLabel]="'Dropdown list'" [items]="items" formControlName="dropdownListCustom"></app-customdropdownlist>